Marvelous (company): MMV

-Locally, MMV was involved in a number of forms of entertainment, including the production of anime and music by their two subsidiaries Artland and Delfi Sound respectively.
+Locally, MMV was involved in a number of forms of entertainment, including the production of anime and music by its two subsidiaries Artland and Delfi Sound respectively.
 Artland is an animation studio that produced a number of popular manga and anime including the award-winning Mushishi and the hit shōnen Katekyō Hitman Reborn!, and Delfi Sound is a recording studio that was involved in the production of a number of albums, radio dramas, and soundtracks since its establishment in 2005.
 MMV also produced a number of live television series, movies, and musical theatre productions, like the highly popular Prince of Tennis musical, Tenimyu.

 Merge with AQ Interactive

 In 2011, AQ Interactive merged with Marvelous Entertainment (along with mobile gaming company Liveware).
 The combined company became Marvelous AQL Inc., and AQ was absorbed into the Marvelous business operations.
 The merge was effective on May 10, 2011.
 The plan would make Marvelous Entertainment Inc. the sole surviving entity after the merger, with Marvelous Entertainment Inc. renamed to Marvelous AQL Inc. on merger day.

 On December 22, 2011, MarvelousAQL Inc. announced the establishment of the overseas business department, with investment from Checkpoint Studios Inc., replacing the global strategy room, which dissolved on January 1, 2012.

 On October 25, 2012, MarvelousAQL Inc. announced its stock listing on the first section of the Tokyo Stock Exchange, effective on November 1, 2012.

 On January 1, 2013, MarvelousAQL Inc. established the amusement business division.
 The company's digital contents business division and amusement contents development division were moved into amusement business division, and was renamed as amusement development division.

 On February 1, 2013, MarvelousAQL Inc. established the digital contents business division.

 On July 1, 2014, MarvelousAQL Inc. was renamed as Marvelous Inc.

 On March 13, 2015, it was announced that Marvelous would acquire mobile gaming company G-Mode.
 This includes Data East IPs that G-Mode bought in 2004.

 Tencent acquired a 20% stake of Marvelous via new shares, approximately on May 26, 2020.

 On May 25, 2023, the company livestreamed its first ever digital showcase which featured the syn Sophia-developed Fashion Dreamer and several newly announced upcoming games including a couple of new IPs tentatively titled PROJECT MAGIA and PROJECT LIFE is RPG, several new entries in the flagship Story of Seasons and Rune Factory series, and Daemon X Machina: Titanic Scion, a sequel to the original Daemon X Machina.

-On August 22, 2024, Established Marvelous APAC Pte.
-Ltd. in Singapore.
+On July 31st, 2026, Tencent sold off their shares of Marvelous and severed their business ties with them.